-Over the past few weeks you have all seen or heard much about the 2019 Novel Coronavirus, also known as COVID-19, in California.
+Over the past few months you have all seen or heard much about the 2019 Novel Coronavirus, also known as COVID-19, in California.
 We recognize that situations such as this can create fear and anxiety and our best way to address that is through communication, education, and preparation.
 Below you will find information to answer any questions or concerns you might have.
-Additionally, Orange County Public Health has created a Health Referral Line to take questions from the public about COVID-19.
-For inquiries, please call (800) 564-8448.

 COVID-19 is a new disease, one that has not been previously seen in humans.
 While we don’t know everything about COVID-19, there’s much we do know.
 First, the symptoms are generally more severe than typical respiratory infections.

 The most common symptoms are fever, cough, and shortness of breath.
 COVID-19 can also cause sore throat, diarrhea, and muscle aches, loss of taste and smell.
 If you think you’ve been exposed and develop these symptoms, call your doctor for medical advice.
 The Centers for Disease Control recommends that you do not go to the emergency room or urgent care center if you have mild illness.
 Instead, you should self-isolate at home.

 Emergency warning signs requiring immediate medical attention are difficulty breathing, persistent pain or pressure in the chest, confusion or inability to wake up, or bluish lips.
 If you have any of these symptoms go to the nearest emergency room or call 911.

 Yes, it is safe to have a surgery at the hospital.
 The safety of our patients, family and staff is of the utmost importance to us.
-Rest assured that we are following all infection control policies and the guidelines of the Center for Disease Control and Prevention (CDC) to decrease exposure to the Coronavirus.
-However, to further reduce the risk of spread, we have made the difficult decision to suspend certain elective procedures based on criteria and the surgeon’s clinical review.
+Rest assured that we are following all infection control policies and the guidelines of the Center for Disease Control and Prevention (CDC), in treating patients.

 Yes, it is safe to visit the hospital or clinic appointment to receive medical care.
-Orange Coast Medical Center has implemented some additional visitor restrictions during this time, to help diminish the spread of the virus and to keep our patients safe.
+Saddleback Medical Center has implemented some additional visitor restrictions during this time, to help diminish the spread of the virus and to keep our patients safe.

 Upon checking in, patients will be screened and masked if necessary.
-You may see hospital staff wear a mask as they are ensuring compliance with our hospital flu vaccination policy.
-It is our policy to mask anyone during the flu season if they have not received the flu vaccine.
-Rest assured that your healthcare providers are in good health, as we actively encourage staff to stay home if they have symptoms or are ill.
+You will see hospital staff wearing a mask.
+Rest assured that your healthcare providers are in good health, as we require staff to stay home if they have symptoms or are ill.

-We are screening patients as they come into our hospital and suspected patients that are determined to need inpatient care are immediately placed in isolation.
+We are screening patients as they come into our Emergency Department and suspected patients that are determined to need inpatient care are immediately placed in isolation.
 Every staff member that is screening and/or treating suspected patients are following the Centers for Disease Control and Prevention (CDC) guidelines, taking proactive steps to safeguard our staff, physicians, patients and community.
 Additionally, all patients undergoing surgery or procedures at the hospital are tested for COVID-19 prior to their surgery/procedure.